sofia5/beer-lovers-codetest/README.md

 # Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses the [Punk API](https://punkapi.com/documentation/v2).

 ## Comments